electron/i18n/readme.md

 `i18n` is an object with the following keys:

-- `electronLatestStableVersion` is a string like `1.7.8`
 - `electronLatestStableTag` is a string like `v1.7.8`
-- `electronMasterBranchCommit` is a git commit SHA string.
 - `docs` - see [#docs](#docs)
 - `locales` - see [#locales](#locales)
 - `website` - see [#website](#website)